The Railway Series: Illustrators

-Format and presentation

-The books were produced in an unusual landscape format.
-Each one was around sixty pages long, thirty of which would be text and thirty illustrations.
-This format, coupled with the smaller size of each book, makes them attractive to small children.
-The books were each divided into four stories (with the exception of Henry the Green Engine, which was divided into five).

-Each book from Thomas the Tank Engine onwards opened with a foreword.
-This would act as a brief introduction to the book, its characters or its themes.
-They were written as a letter, usually to the readers (addressed as "Dear Friends") but sometimes to individual children who had played some part in the story's creation.
-The foreword to Thomas the Tank Engine was a letter to Christopher Awdry.
-This section would often advertise real railways or acknowledge the assistance of people or organisations.
-The foreword to The Little Old Engine is unique in acknowledging the fact that Skarloey (and, by implication, the entirety of The Railway Series) is fictional.

-The unusual shape of the books made them instantly recognisable.
-However, it did prompt complaints from booksellers that they were difficult to display, and even that they could easily be shoplifted.
-Nonetheless, the format was imitated by publishers Ian Allan for their Sammy the Shunter and Chuffalong books.

-Unusually for children's books of the austerity period, The Railway Series was printed in full colour from the start, which is cited by many critics as one of its major selling points in the early days.

 Sodor

-The Rev. W. Awdry received numerous letters from young fans asking questions about the engines and their railway, as well as letters concerning inconsistencies within the stories.
+Awdry received numerous letters from young fans asking questions about the engines and their railway, as well as letters concerning inconsistencies within the stories.
 In an effort to answer these, he began to develop a specific setting for the books.
 On a visit to the Isle of Man, he discovered that the bishop there is known as the Bishop of Sodor and Man.
 The "Sodor" part of the title comes from the Sudreys, but Awdry decided that a fictional island between the Isle of Man and England by that name would be an ideal setting for his stories.

 In partnership with his brother George (the librarian of the National Liberal Club), he gradually devised Sodor's history, geography, language, industries and even geology.
 The results were published in the book The Island of Sodor: Its People, History and Railways in 1987.